motiwalam/TBL/README.md

 # TBL
 A calculator language with lists and higher order functions written in pure javascript

 TBL is a programming language.
-The fundamental data types are complex numbers, lists, and functions.
+The fundamental data types are complex numbers, lists, functions, and strings.

 Functions can take anything as an argument, including other functions.

 Lists can contain anything, including functions and other lists.

 ## Literals
-The literal types are numbers (which are complex) and lists.
+The literal types are numbers (which are complex), lists, and strings.
 The literal syntax for numbers is quite simplistic.
 Any thing that matches the regular expression `^(([0-9])|(\.[0-9])|(~(([0-9])|(\.[0-9]))))` is passed into `parseFloat`.

 This results in some funny behaviour where `134jfdfjdkjgkdfjgdkfgj` is just `134`.